-An energy efficiency project was implemented in three DISCOs (North Cairo- Alexandria- North Delta) to reduce electricity network losses.
+An EE project was implemented in three DISCOs (North Cairo- Alexandria- North Delta) to reduce electricity network losses.
 The project was financed by JICA (USD 843.258 million) to establish control centres and advanced communication systems to ensure energy availability during peak times, to apply automatic cut-off and connection commands, and to reduce outage periods.
 The following table represent the results of this project and the reduction in technical and commercial losses.

 Table 47: Reduction of losses after project implementation